 "I've watched D.J. over the course of these years do fire prevention at my school as a junior (firefighter), and have been very impressed with his dedication," said Lacoste.
 "When one of my students went missing, I was so impressed with his dependability and him keeping me in the loop with what was happening.
 His support for this community is what made me want to nominate him."

 Jennings volunteered as a junior firefighter since he was 14 years old, working on fire-prevention tasks and helping in and out of the fire house.
 When he turned 18 last summer, he became a volunteer firefighter with a year of school left.
-When he graduates in June, Jennings plans to go to school for criminal justice with the hope of becoming a Vermont State Trooper.

 "I really liked working on fire prevention," said Jennings who is now entirely responsible for one of the department's fire trucks.
 "My dad has been involved with the fire department since before I was alive.
 I get to see a lot of things others don't get to see."